 t = tonne

-Construction workers are likely the most important occupational group with current potential for exposure to asbestos (deteriorating asbestos-containing material, improperly identified construction materials, abatement of asbestos-containing buildings).
-Exposure to these workers may be difficult to monitor due to the wide variety of worksites and the transient nature of employment for many workers.
+CAREX Canada estimates that approximately 152,000 Canadians are exposed to asbestos in the workplace.
+The largest industrial groups exposed are specialty trade contractors, followed by building construction, automotive repair, and ship building respectively.
+By occupation, the largest exposed groups are carpenters and cabinetmakers, followed by construction trade helpers and labourers.
+Exposure in construction workers may be difficult to monitor due to the wide variety of worksites and the transient nature of employment for many workers.
 Despite this, the INSPQ in Quebec recently released a report on exposures to asbestos in the construction industry.

-People may be exposed to higher-than-average levels of asbestos in air if they live near asbestos mines, asbestos-containing waste sites or asbestos-related industrial sites, if they use asbestos-containing products, or if they live or work in buildings with deteriorating asbestos insulation or that have undergone poorly performed asbestos removal.
+In the environment, inhalation of asbestos contaminated air is the primary route of exposure.
+People may be exposed to higher-than-average levels of asbestos in air if they use asbestos-containing products, or live or work in buildings with deteriorating asbestos insulation or that have undergone poorly performed asbestos removal.
 Family members of asbestos workers may also be exposed through contaminated work clothing.
+CAREX Canada estimates that asbestos levels in indoor and outdoor air may be sources of elevated cancer risk (very low data quality).

 Vermiculite insulation produced from the 1920s through the 1990s and used for home insulation may contain amphibole asbestos and could be an exposure hazard if it is disturbed.
 Vermiculite products marketed for garden use may also contain asbestos.
 An EPA study in the Seattle area in 2000 found 5 of 16 purchased products were contaminated with asbestos.